gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 - Webservice result - ```Node removed: 0```

-6. Monte Carlo : Used the similar approach to chord and the results are as follows:
+6.Monte Carlo : Used the similar approach to chord, and the results are as follows:

 - Used number = 5 for CAN monteCarlo.